Earwig Eliminator Tacoma

 Earwigs hide during the day and feeds on leaves, flowers, fruits, mold and insects at night.

-Remove harborage sites such as leaf piles, mulch piles or other vegetation.
-Seal cracks and crevices well to prevent structural entry.
+Remove harborage sites such as leaf piles, mulch piles or other vegetation to get these rid of these pests.
+Seal cracks and crevices well can also minimize & prevent structural entry.

 Contrary to folklore, earwigs do not crawl into ears and eat peoples’ brains at night.
 They do not spread diseases, but their menacing appearance can be alarming to a homeowner.